mandal13/Band-pDOS-QE/README.md

 ## Acknowledgments
 <a name="ackw"></a>

-This project utilizes and modifies a script from **Levi Lentz's Blog** titled *[Combined Band Diagram and pDOS](https://levilentz.com/2020/02/25/combined-band-diagram-and-pdos/)*.
+This project utilizes and modifies a script from **Levi Lentz's Blog** titled *[Combined Band Diagram and pDOS](https://blog.levilentz.com/combined-band-diagram-and-pdos/)*.
-I extend my gratitude to Levi Lentz for sharing this insightful resource, which formed the foundation of my work.
+I am grateful to Levi Lentz for sharing this insightful resource, which formed the foundation of my work.